sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 ## Enable Codebase-Aware Answers

-To enable codebase-aware answers for the Cody extension, you need to set the `Cody: Codebase` (`cody.codebase`) configuration option in VS Code.
-Set this option to the repository name on your Sourcegraph instance.
-By doing so, Cody will provide more accurate and relevant answers to your coding questions, referring to the context of the codebase you are currently working in.
+To enable codebase-aware answers for the Cody extension, you must set the `Cody: Codebase` (`cody.codebase`) configuration option in VS Code to the repository name on your Sourcegraph instance.
+By doing so, Cody will provide more accurate and relevant answers to your coding questions, referencing to the context of the codebase you are currently working in.

 ### Extension Settings